Saxifraga hypnoides

 Saxifraga hypnoides, called mossy saxifrage, cut-leaved saxifrage, Dovedale moss, Eve's cushion, Indian moss, lady's cushion, and queen's cushion, is a species of flowering plant in the family Saxifragaceae.
 It is native to northwestern Europe; Iceland, the Faroe Islands, Norway, Ireland, Great Britain, Belgium, and France, and has been introduced to Czechia, the Eastern Himalayas, and Tibet.
 In the north of its range a tetraploid form predominates, and in the south a diploid form is more likely to be found.

+For forms in gardens (red, pinkish or white flowered) see Saxifraga × arendsii.